It's time to review your passwords for World Password Day

 Don't reuse passwords across multiple sites

-When hackers complete large-scale hacks, the lists of compromised email address and passwords are often leaked online.
+When hackers complete large-scale hacks, the lists of compromised email addresses and passwords are often leaked online.

 While some of us have a 'one password fits all' method for convenience, this means that if that one password were to be compromised, it could be used to access the majority of your other online accounts too.
 Ensure you use unique passwords for everything.